w314/notes/javaNotes/javaBackend.md

 > Describe the POM.xml file and its importance.

+`pom.xml` declares metadata about the project, including project coordinates, dependencies, and plugins.

 In `Maven` the project coordinates below together uniquely identify a specific version of a program:

 - `group-id`: company name for example: "com.revature"